Maxime-J/BLE-MIDI-Bridge/README.md

 No specific order to follow.

 MIDI port can be freely changed.\
-Devices are removed if disconnected, and the disconnection can be triggered from the app.\
+Devices can be disconnected at any time, either from the app or from device.\
-Closing the app properly disconnect all devices.
+Closing the app properly disconnects all devices and saves the current setup for later use.

 ## Prerequisite
 loopMIDI (or any other virtual loopback MIDI system) is most likely needed:\